 Construction Technology 10 – Open

 This introductory course in construction technology is designed to provide students with an overview of the construction industry with emphasis on light construction systems.
 Course content includes units on the Imperial measurement system, construction preplanning, methods of ownership, machine operation and safety, design and drafting, rafter math, non-structural systems, project estimating and codes, easement and restrictions.
 In addition to these systems, alternative construction systems and future construction systems will be studied.
 There is a math component in each unit of study.
-Students will design and construct a scale model of a residential structure, complete a full scale set construction project which will coincide with the annual musical, and construct full scale structures which will be sold in the community.
+Students will design and construct a scale model of a residential structure, complete a full scale set construction project and construct full scale structures which will be sold in the community.

 Design 11 – Academic

-Design 11 empowers students to explore the principles of design, solve design problems and inquire into the nature of these problems.
-The contexts of the problems will include communication, built environment and product with an emphasis on the design process.
+Students will explore the principles of design, solve design problems and inquire into the nature of these problems.
+The contexts of the problems will include communication, built environment and product design with an emphasis on the design process.
 Students will be expected to bring ideas from concept to prototype in both an independent and group setting.
 Understanding the principles of design and learning to employ them mindfully is a major focus of this course.
 The course will make use of both computer software, such as Google SketchUp, InkScape and Adobe Creative Suite.
 Students may also choose to design and prototype using a Laser Cutter, 3D Printer and CNC Router.

 Electrotechnologies 11 – Academic

 Electrotechnologies 11 enables students to gain an understanding of electrical and electronic systems.
 Students will explore the world of electronics through hands-on experiments, circuit construction and computer simulation software.
 Students will build and study dozens of circuits to discover how electronic components function and work together.
 Students will have an opportunity to design and build a printed circuit board, construct a project like the electronic musical instrument or the police siren circuit and design control systems using the Raspberry Pi.
 Students enrolled in this course will have an opportunity to work with the R2-D2 Droid Project or the Halifax West 3D Scanner Project.